Obtaining Probate

 Obtaining a grant of probate

-A grant is needed to give either the executor or administrator authority to deal with the assets of an estate.
+A sealed grant is needed to give either the executor or administrator authority to deal with the assets of an estate.

 What happens after the grant is obtained?